MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-picker-in-the-sharepoint-online-admin-center.md

 - **[Hybrid Taxonomy](plan-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md)** - This feature allows a centralized taxonomy that's readable and writable in the Microsoft 365 Cloud, to be used as a read-only copy on-premises.
 This feature includes Hybrid Content type (June 2017 PU required) which will replicate the published content types in Microsoft 365 to on-premises.
 Choosing this option sets up OneDrive and user profile redirection, sites features, and hybrid app launcher.

-- **[Hybrid self-service site creation](hybrid-self-service-site-creation.md)** - This feature redirects the default self-service site creation page in SharePoint Server 2013, SharePoint Server 2016, or SharePoint Server 2019 (/_layouts/15/scsignup.aspx) to the SharePoint Group Creation page.
+- **[Hybrid self-service site creation](hybrid-self-service-site-creation.md)** - This feature redirects the default self-service site creation page in SharePoint Server 2013, SharePoint Server 2016, or SharePoint Server 2019 (/_layouts/15/scsignup.aspx) to the SharePoint in Microsoft 365 Group Creation page.
 This setting can be configured independently for each web application in your farm.
 It helps your users create their sites in SharePoint in Microsoft 365 instead of SharePoint Server.

 - **[Cloud hybrid search](/sharepoint/hybrid/learn-about-cloud-hybrid-search-for-sharepoint)** - Choosing this option creates a cloud Search service application in SharePoint Server and connects the cloud Search service application to your Microsoft 365 organization.
 This is one of the steps needed to set up cloud hybrid search, you must do the rest of the steps yourself (see the [roadmap](configure-cloud-hybrid-searchroadmap.md)).
 This option doesn't include set-up of other hybrid features.